Penstemon hartwegii

 Penstemon hartwegii, common name Hartweg's beardtongue, is a species of flowering perennial herb in the plantain family.

 Description

 Penstemon hartwegii can reach a height of 30–70 cm.
 This bushy semi-evergreen plant has simple, narrow, fleshy, mid-green leaves and racemes of bell-shaped bright-red, purple or crimson flowers, up to 4 cm long, with white markings on a wide throat.
 They bloom in summer and early autumn.

 It has gained the Royal Horticultural Society's Award of Garden Merit.

+Taxonomy

+Penstemon hartwegii was scientifically described and named by George Bentham in 1840.
+It is part of the genus Penstemon which is classified in the Plantaginaceae family.
+It has no accepted varieties, but has one variety name among its four heterotypic synonyms.
+It had previously been described by the botanist John Lindley in 1838, but he used the name Penstemon gentianoides for the species which had been previously used for another species.